 Yet Brexit threatens to limit access to these highly-valued talent pools.
 30% of respondents to TIGA’s survey expressed concern for skills gaps and widespread shortages.
 However, shortages are already prevalent in the sector: The Migration Advisory Committee (MAC) found that programme and software developers have an above-average vacancy rate and “tops our shortage indicators’ ranking”.
 Across the UK, stakeholders identify job shortages in web designers and developers, UX designers and VFX designers.

 Exacerbating concerns for the workforce is the arrival of the skills-based immigration plan that includes costly visa restrictions for EU entrants.
-Scheduled to take effect by 2021, all EU nationals looking to fill a position in the gaming sector will most likely be looking at the Tier 2 Work Visa route.
+Scheduled to take effect by 2021, all EU nationals looking to fill a position in the gaming sector will most likely be looking at the Skilled Worker Visa route.
 This involves seeking sponsorship from a UK employer and meeting a set of requirements.
 Although many won’t struggle to meet the £30,000 minimum income requirement, the salary expectation elbows the most new talent and graduates clear out of the opportunity.

 Considering professional gamers and expert coders are getting increasingly younger, inferring a salary expectation onto those who have barely stepped foot on the career ladder does not bode well for the future.